Image: Shutterstock

 2. Dalia

 In Lithuanian language, Dalia is the name of the goddess of fate, childbirth, and weaving, and her name means ‘fate or luck.’
 Goddess Dalia’s primary concern was material wealth and its proper distribution.
-She had the power to take and give the properties and material goods as deemed fit.
-This fortuitous name was further popularized by the Spanish character Dalia, played by Mexican actress Yolanda Andrade.
+She had the power to take and give the properties and material goods as deemed fit (1).
+This fortuitous name was further popularized by the Spanish character Dalia from the telenovella Buscando el paraíso, played by Mexican actress Yolanda Andrade.
 And it’s an excellent alternative to Dahlia as well.

 3. Destiny

 The straightforward vocabulary name Destiny, meaning ‘fate or luck,’ comes from the Latin word ‘destinare,’ meaning ‘to determine.’
 This is a derivative of ‘stare’, which means ‘to stand.’
 The moniker has been used as a given name for girls since the 20th century.
-In fact, in 2010, Destiny was the 9th most popular name in the African-American community, along with Alyssa.
+In fact, it ranks among the top 500 names in the US, even in the 21st century (2).

 4. Evangeline